tudorek12345/fears-to-fathom-woodbury-getaway-mp-mod/README.md

 Notes:
 - Client uses a free camera controller to avoid local story triggers.
 - Interactions are sent to the host and applied there.
+- Client auto-teleports to host if too far or updates go stale (configurable).
+- Set `UseLocalPlayerController = true` to use the local first-person controller instead of freecam.

 ## Config